 Investing itself is not complex if you take the time to learn.
 The intent of this article was not to teach you everything but to give you things to think about.
 Pick a method to learn and get started.
 You will make mistakes, and that is ok.
 Just learn from each of your mistakes.

-If you would like help learning, I offer a no-cost 60-minute introductory meeting with me at https://calendly.com/coachdrjay/childfree.
+If you would like help learning, we offer a no-cost 60-minute introductory meeting at https://calendly.com/coachdrjay/childfree.

 Disclaimer: Nothing in this post should be considered investment advice.
 The content is for educational purposes only.
 Invest at your own risk, and consult your financial planner for more.